-As shown in Figure 1, individual teachers' evaluation ratings in this district reflect a more or less normal distribution of high and low scores.
+As shown in Figure 1, individual teachers' evaluation ratings in this charter district reflect a fairly normal distribution of high and low scores.
 Individual within-school rating distributions are similarly distributed.
 In addition, as illustrated in Figure 2, individual school-and-year averages of teacher ratings range from -0.83 to 0.86, with a standard deviation of 0.39.
 These results indicate that administrators did not hold back from offering critical feedback to teachers or from evaluating their school staff overall as either low or high performing.
 The evaluation patterns in this district contrast with typical public school subjective evaluations in current practice, which tend to be overwhelmingly positive (Weisberg et al., 2009).
 The specificity of the indicators employed and the use of the evaluations for low stakes, formative mentoring may have encouraged frank appraisals.
-In addition to providing clear differentiation between teachers, administrators in the district appear to have implemented consistent rating practices and performance standards across schools and raters.
-I find that school-and-year centered ratings are highly correlated (0.92) with un-centered teacher ratings, as are ratings centered at the level of individual rater-and-year (0.87).
-The consistency of teacher ratings measured within and across raters in this district contrasts with some prior examples of subjective teacher evaluations in which within-rater variation provided distinct information about teacher performance (Rockoff & Speroni, 2011).
-Overall, these results provide some indication of the potential of sufficiently normed subjective evaluators to provide feedback to teachers that is consistent across different school contexts.